pRizz/SVG-Navigator---Chrome-Extension/README.md

 * Pan: hold the space bar and drag the cursor to pan around the image
 * Zoom: click and drag a zoom box of the desired area
 * Zoom out: tap alt key
 * Reset zoom: press escape
+Trying to pan on an SVG by shift click and dragging currently causes undesirable panning; possibly a Google Chrome bug/feature.

 Try Testing out these SVG's
 ---------------------------------